seksham/GO-Study/README.md

 - [Shape Interface](shapeInterface/main.go)
 ### 7.2 Stringer Interface

-The Stringer interface is used for custom string representations:
+The Stringer interface is used for custom string representations of types.
+It's particularly useful for printing custom types in a human-readable format.

 ```go
 type Stringer interface {